jukujala/R-data-pipe/README.md

-# Simple functional R data pipeline
+# Simple R data pipeline for machine learning, with closures

-`simple.data.pipe` is a simple functional machine learning data pipeline for R.
+`closure.data.pipe` is a simple machine learning data pipeline for R based on functional programming.
-It is both a paradigm how to structure your code and a package to support that.
+It is both a way to structure your code and a package with supporting functions.
-Use `simple.data.pipe` to transform input data before calling R functions `train` and `predict`.
+Use `closure.data.pipe` to transform input data before calling R functions `train` and `predict` both in development and production.

 ## Background